-- For work related purposes using school equipment and accounts either on school premises or offsite.
-Access to some journals, blogs and social networking sites is permitted for these purposes; - For personal (i.e. not work related) purposes using personally owned devices outside work time.
+- For work-related purposes using school equipment and accounts either on school premises or offsite.
+Access to some journals, blogs and social networking sites is permitted for these purposes; - For personal (i.e. not work related) purposes using personally owned devices and accounts during break times during the working day; - For personal (i.e. not work related) purposes using personally-owned devices outside work time.

-All such usage is subject to this Code and the school's Acceptable Use Policy (AUP) and/or policy on use of social networking and internet sites, which may restrict or prohibit some of the above to ensure that confidentiality and the school's reputation are protected.
+All such usage is subject to this policy and the school's Acceptable Use Policy (AUP) and/or policy on use of social networking and internet sites, which may restrict or prohibit some of the above, not least to ensure that confidentiality and the school's reputation are protected.

 The school respects employees' and volunteers' rights to a private life.
-However, employees who wish to set up personal web forums, websites or 'blogs' must do so outside of work and must not use school equipment for the purpose.
+However, staff who wish to set up personal web forums, websites or 'blogs' must do so outside of work and must not use school equipment for the purpose.